Skip to main content

 • Large packages are subject to a minimum billable weight of 90 pounds.

-How can a shipper lower large package surcharge fees?
+How can a shipper reduce large-package surcharge fees?

-Size limits indicated by a box manufacturer do not reflect the exterior dimensions of a package.
-Furthermore, a package may have bulges or may not be uniform across each face.
+Size limits indicated by a box manufacturer do not reflect the package’s exterior dimensions.
+Furthermore, a package may have bulges or be nonuniform across its faces.
 Therefore, do not use the box dimensions when determining the actual length, width, and height measurements.
 As a rule, always measure each package when choosing dimensional weight.

-Improper packaging may result in the alteration of a package’s dimensions during transit.
+Improper packaging may alter a package’s dimensions during transit.
 This can affect the package’s dimensional weight and result in a shipping charge correction.
 Consequently, a mistake could incur an additional UPS shipping charge correction audit fee.

-If you are getting hit with lots of UPS large package surcharge fees, it might be an excellent plan to have UPS lower the cost altogether.
-The discount can be a percentage of the total cost or a dollar amount.
-Request a 25% to 75% reduction in the price.
+If you are paying a lot of UPS large package surcharge fees, it might be an excellent plan to have UPS lower the cost altogether.
+The discount will be a percentage of the total cost or a dollar amount.
+Request a 25% to 75% price reduction.

 UPS large package surcharge